baconapplications/npm-deps/README.md

 attributes, like name and version, can be stored in a separate file such as `package-base.json`, and kept in version control.

+### BaconApplications fork notes

+* Changed code to use indexOf('node_modules') to ignore any directory with node_modules in the path.

+* added a -i, --ignore [comma list] option to pass in a list of directories to ignore via indexOf - eg bower_components

 ## Example

     $ cd my_cool_project